jessieslusher/Resume-generator/README.md

 # Resume-generator
-This is a resume generator script written in Python using the docxtpl library.
-With this script, users can create professional-looking resumes by choosing to use a pre-built template or their own custom template.
+his is a Python script that generates a professional-looking resume in Word format.
+Users can choose to use a pre-built template or their own custom template to create their resume.
+The script prompts the user to enter their personal details, work experience, education, skills, awards, certifications, and publications.
+Once all the necessary information has been entered, the script generates a Word document of the resume.